"Your email couldn't be delivered." Again. But why?

 Try sending emails to these addresses after resolving the errors and check the email delivery rate.
 If, even after many further attempts, emails are getting bounced, then it's good to put such addresses in your suppression list.

+Mailmodo retries the delivery of a soft bounced email again after two days before sending it back to the sender.
 Read how SBNRI managed their suppression list with Mailmodo, leading to a 16% increase in open rates.

 Summed up are all the main differences between hard bounces and soft bounces.